-The Bush administration instructed the Environmental Protection Agency to lie about air pollution in New York after the World Trade Center burned up in September 2001.
-The White House coordinated its effort with the National Security Council and the EPA on behalf of the capital of finance capitalism: Wall Street.
+Lethal levels of lead and asbestos were in the air.
+Scientists were alarmed at the deadly cocktail of inhalable particles, toxic nated its effort with the National Security Council and the EPA on behalf of the capital of finance capitalism: Wall Street.

-According to a report by the EPA's inspector general's office just released-almost two years after the Twin Towers disintegrated into a trillion toxic particles-the White House instructed the EPA to give "misleading information."
+According to a report by the EPA's inspector general's office just releasedalmost two years after the Twin Towers disintegrated into a trillion toxic particles-the White House instructed the EPA to give "misleading information."